nhsengland/Talking-Therapies/Employment Support and Student Dashboard/README.md

 # Employment Support and Student Dashboard
-This repository contains the SQL scripts used for the [Employment Support and Student Dashboard](https://future.nhs.uk/NHSTalkingTherapies/view?objectID=42587056).
+This folder contains the SQL scripts used for the [Employment Support and Student Dashboard](https://future.nhs.uk/NHSTalkingTherapies/view?objectID=42587056).

 Please note this information is experimental and it is only intended for use for management purposes.